 Protected via industry-leading Delegation Agreement.

+You can stake locked tokens.
+Stakers will proportionally share the newly issued NEAR tokens.
 The targeted issuance rate is 5% annually with 10% of that going to the NEAR treasury.

 This means that 4.5% of issuance will be given to validators and NEAR token holders who decide to stake NEAR.